lgpdevtools/sraX/Tutorial.md

 [[data-set-2]](https://www.ncbi.nlm.nih.gov/assembly?LinkName=bioproject_assembly_all&from_uid=266657)

-Move the compressed downloaded file to the workink directory and extract the genome data:
+Move the compressed downloaded file to the working directory and extract the genome data:

 ### Data-set 3: 641 genomes belonging to _Salmonella enterica spp_ [[4]](https://doi.org/10.1128/AAC.01030-16)